AdobeDocs/campaign-standard.pt-BR/help/reporting/using/creating-a-report-workflow-segment.md

 1. Crie seu fluxo de trabalho.
 For more details on how to create your workflow, refer to this [page](../../automating/using/building-a-workflow.md).

-1. Adicione uma **[!UICONTROL Query]** atividade arrastando-a da paleta e soltando-a no espaço de trabalho.
+1. Add a **[!UICONTROL Query]** activity by dragging it from the palette and dropping it in the workspace.

-1. perfis Públicos alvos de 20 a 40 anos para depois segmentá-los em populações mais direcionadas.
+1. Perfis públicos alvos de 20 a 40 anos para depois segmentá-los em populações mais direcionadas.

    ![](assets/report_segment_1.png)